-- 9.1 The role of the UKRR in the national quality assurance programme of the Healthcare Quality Improvement Partnership, will depend on the decisions on the role and responsibilities of that agency and their means to discharging them. - 9.2 The demographic, diagnostic and outcomes data could support the investigation of clinical effectiveness. - 9.3 The case mix information and comorbidity data that would allow better assessment of survival statistics remains incomplete.
+- 9.1 The UKRR audit is listed as an audit of the Healthcare Quality Improvement Partnership national clinical audit programme. - 9.2 The demographic, diagnostic and outcomes data can support the investigation of clinical effectiveness. - 9.3 The case mix information and comorbidity data that would allow better assessment of survival statistics remains incomplete.
 There is also some clinical scepticism whether 'correction' of outcome data would reflect the realities of clinical practice.